iMikie/Semantic-UI-Rails/README.md

 1. This **README** describes how to add Semantic-UI to a new or existing Rails app.
 2. This **repo** contains a new Rails 4.2.3 app with Semantic-UI already set up and several examples integrated into routes, controller, helper, layout and views.
 You can fork this repo and be running immediately.

 Semantic-UI is written in HTML-CSS-Javascript and JQuery and you need to know these.
-Lawrence Turton has a (non-rails) [https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui](tutorial) over at Tuts.
+Lawrence Turton has a non-rails [tutorial](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui) over at Tuts.

 There are many features of Semantic-UI I haven't tried yet.
 If you try them before I do, send me an email or pull request.